 His research generally focuses on the ways societies define and respond to crime.
 He is particularly interested in the processes and factors by which criminal justice policy is created, implemented, changed, and terminated, along with the outcomes of such policies.
 His recent work has focused on sex offense laws and correctional procedures (restrictive housing, misconduct hearings, parole board decisions, parole outcomes, etc.).
 Ultimately, Bob’s long-term goal for this line of research is to assess and generate theoretical explanations for criminal justice policy processes and punishment more broadly.
 In the short-term, however, Dr. Lytle’s interest is in promoting success in our responses to crime as well as identifying areas in which we may improve such responses.
 Relatedly, his work in each of these substantive areas has led to several research and policy briefs at the request of state legislatures.
 Dr. Lytle also enjoys collaborating with local, state, and national agencies in efforts to develop and evaluate crime responses beyond corrections and policy.
 Much of Bob’s recent work has been applied in nature, stemming from collaborative and evaluative research efforts requested by local and state agencies.
 More specifically, Dr. Lytle helped evaluate CIT training in a North Carolina prison as well as an assessment of the Substance Abuse Prevention and Treatment Needs in a rural county in Nebraska.

-Recently, Dr. Lytle is or has been involved in an assortment of research contracts through the Department of Criminal Justice, including a study of correctional work and living environments in Arkansas’s correctional facilities, disproportionate minority contact with the Juvenile and Adult Criminal Justice Systems in Arkansas, programming to support victim services, surveys of community attitudes in Little Rock, and Muslim experiences with crime and criminal justice in Arkansas.
+Recently, Dr. Lytle is or has been involved in an assortment of research contracts through the SCJC, including a study of correctional work and living environments in Arkansas’s correctional facilities, disproportionate minority contact with the Juvenile and Adult Criminal Justice Systems in Arkansas, programming to support victim services, surveys of community attitudes in Little Rock, and Muslim experiences with crime and criminal justice in Arkansas.
 He is a co-PI on the NSF-awarded Research Experiences for Undergraduates (REU) program that provides undergraduate students with educational and field experience on research examining Muslim experiences with hate crime and Islamophobia in the South.